 To embed this shorter segment, you need a web address.
 DO NOT USE THE URL AT THE TOP OF THE PAGE.

 Click on Embed/Link under the video.
 Two links will appear.
 The Record url is for the ENTIRE video.
 The Segment url is only for the smaller segment of the video.

 There are short cuts for adding Films On Demand links to your Canvas course.
-Contact Christine Heaton, instructional technologist, for more information about how to use this feature.
+Please contact library staff if you need assistance with this.

 Remember if anyone is viewing the video from off campus, they will have to login with their Canvas credentials to watch the video.

 That's it!
 There are several advanced feature in Films on Demand.
 Films on Demand has created many short videos explaining these features.

 If you have any questions about Films on Demand or any library question, please contact the library staff.